PrathameshMahajan/PrathameshMahajan/README.md

 ### 🧰 Here is what I'm working on!

-- 🔭 I’m currently working on Machine Learning and Backend Development.
+- 🔭 Expertise in Machine Learning and Python Development.
-- 🤔 What is my highest qualification? - Integrated Master of Technology in [Bioengineering](https://mitbio.edu.in/) with concentration in computer programming!
 - ☕️ Always up for coffee if you're around!